ecmascript-daily/ecmascript-daily.github.com/_posts/2016/2016-06-25-ecma262-commit-message-conventions.md

 ## Tips

-If you want to know about Nortable change between ES2015 and ES2016, you can get following way:
+If you want to know about Notable change between ES2015 and ES2016, you can get following way:

 ```shell-session
 $ git clone https://github.com/tc39/ecma262.git